chriskrycho/v5.chriskrycho.com/site/journal/2020/Migrating Off of PromiseProxyMixin in Ember Octane.md

 ## Alternative: less template, more JS

-Because the `load` utility and its `AsyncData` type use auto-tracking, we can freely do things with the resulting data type in our JavaScript, too.
+Because the `load` utility and its `AsyncData` type use autotracking, we can freely do things with the resulting data type in our JavaScript, too.
 For example, if we wanted to pull *all* the logic into a new component which just accepts an `AsyncData` for the user profile, we could do that.
 Assume we had our original `load`-using component version, which has `this.userData` as an `AsyncData`.
 We could pass it to another component like so:

 ```hbs
 <RenderUser @userData={{this.userData}} />